iCliniq Logo

 • Nursing Mothers - No documented evidence on the excretion of Sorafenib in milk.
 Due to the potential toxicity of Sorafenib, the drug can be discontinued during nursing, or the drug is usually recommended.

-• Pediatric Use - The safety of Sorafenib in the pediatric population is not yet studied.
+• Pediatric Use - The safety of Sorafenib in the pediatric population has not yet been studied.
 Hypocellularity in bone marrow is observed in animal models.

-• Patients With Hepatic Dysfunction - Since Sorafenib is metabolized in the liver, dosage should be reduced in mild to moderate liver impairment.
+• Patients with Hepatic Dysfunction - Since Sorafenib is metabolized in the liver, the dosage should be reduced in mild to moderate liver impairment.

 • Geriatric Use - No significant dose change related to adverse reactions is reported.